pprabh2007/vote/README.md

 #### How to Use: ####
 1. Clone the repository
 2. Open Android Studio
-3. Click Open Existing Project and browse to the repository
+3. Click Open Existing Project, browse to the repository and select it